XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 # Peer Protocol

 Servers in the XRP Ledger communicate to each other using the XRP Ledger peer protocol, also known as RTXP.
-Peer servers connect via HTTPS and then do an [HTTP upgrade](https://tools.ietf.org/html/rfc7230#section-6.7) to switch to RTXP.
-(For more information, see the [Overlay Network](https://github.com/ripple/rippled/blob/906ef761bab95f80b0a7e0cab3b4c594b226cf57/src/ripple/overlay/README.md#handshake) article in the [`rippled` repository](https://github.com/ripple/rippled).)

-## Peer Protocol Communications

 The peer protocol is the main mode of communication between servers in the XRP Ledger.
 All information about the behavior, progress, and connectivity of the XRP Ledger passes through the peer protocol.
 Examples of peer-to-peer communications include all of the following: